OpenSourceEconomics/ruspy/docs/source/estimation.rst

 Estimation
 ######################

-Here the estimation process of the ruspy packacge is documented.
+Here the estimation process of the ruspy package is documented.
 The structure is the
 following: The first part documents in detail which format is required on the input data and how you can easily access this for the original data.
 Then the estimation process is documented and an introduction to the demonstration notebooks closes this part.